Probate matters can be very complicated and may present difficulties unforeseen at the outset.

 If there are Executors in a Will applying for the Grant, it will be called a Grant of Probate.
 Otherwise it will be called a Grant of Letters of Administration.

 Once all information has been collated and analysed, Attwaters Jameson Hill’s Wills, Trust & Probate team can prepare the various documents required for the application for the Grant of Representation.
-These will include the HMRC inheritance tax form and also the formal Oath for Executors or Oath for Administrators if there is no Will.
+These will include the HMRC inheritance tax form and also the formal Statement of Truth.

-We will write with instructions for the Personal Representatives at the relevant time but the Oath must be sworn in front of an independent solicitor.
-The inheritance tax form needs to be signed by the Personal Representatives.
-Once signed and sworn the documents are returned to us.
+We will write with instructions for the Personal Representatives at the relevant time but the inheritance tax form and statement of truth need to be signed by the Personal Representatives.
+Once signed the documents are returned to us.

 If inheritance tax is payable this is submitted to HMRC together with the inheritance tax account.
 HMRC will then return a stamped receipt to us and the application can be made to the Probate Registry to extract the Grant of Representation.

-It normally takes 1 month to prepare and swear the Oath and inheritance tax forms and for the application to be processed by the probate registry.
+It normally takes a few weeks to prepare the statement of truth and inheritance tax forms and 1-2 months for the application to be processed by the probate registry.

 Stage 3 – Collecting in money and assets